 When you buy almonds in a retail store you get a mix of different varieties.
 They are rarely sized for uniformity or inspected for quality and contain broken, scratched and smaller nuts.
 This reduces the wholesale costs on the nuts and increases profits for the store.

-I have found a local Pecan farming operation and I have sampled and tasted his Pecans.
-2014 will be the third year I have purchased his Pecans.
+We have found a local Pecan farming operation and have sampled and tasted his Pecans.
+We have purchased his Pecans since 2012.
 This farmer does an excellent job shelling and cleaning his Pecans.
 Most Pecans are sold by size.
 Such as halves, extra large pieces, medium pieces and so forth.
 The extra sorting by size costs more money.
-I have asked this grower to shell the Pecans and not sort them by size.
+We have asked this grower to shell the Pecans and not sort them by size.
 This saves on the cost plus you as a consumer will have halves and pieces in the same bag.

 The Pistachios we have are not treated with water and chlorine.
 Some processors spray the pistachios with this water to cover up the brown spots on the shells of the Pistachios.
 Now you have a nut sprayed with chlorine, which may change the taste and depending on the amount of chlorine cause your mouth to be sore.
 All nuts we sell are this years crop.